 Presentation: Why Do We Screen Vision in Young Children?

-ABCs of Observation of Possible Vision Problems (2015)
+Signs of Possible Vision Problems in Children: English

-Prevent Blindness Position Statement on School-aged Vision Screening and Eye Health Programs (2015).
+Prevent Blindness Position Statement on School-Aged Vision Screening and Eye Health Programs

-18 Vision Development Milestones From Birth to Baby’s First Birthday [Spanish]
+18 Vision Development Milestones From Birth to Baby’s First Birthday: Spanish [Spanish]

 4. Vision Health for Children with Special Health Care Needs (CSHCN)